 Even after you’ve picked your 3 potential spots, hold on to that list of your whys.
 It’ll be nice to consult if you start to lose momentum or get stressed in the later steps.

 You’re allowed to try and go back home after a year with your head held high knowing you gave it an honest shot.
 You’re allowed to move around every few months, years, or even decades.
 You’re allowed to pick one place and never again leave.
-How you build your life abroad starts with those whys and where you envision it coming to fruition.

 Unless you have enough money to retire or not work for an extended period of time, I wouldn’t suggest moving without knowing where your income will come from.
-From obtaining your dream job abroad to work in-person or choosing to take your job on the go and and work remotely, there are a lot of options out there.
+From obtaining your dream job abroad to work in-person or choosing to take your job on the go and work remotely, there are a lot of options out there.

-If you already work online, tou might even be able to talk with your employer about you working remotely from another country or if you’d rather really make a quick escape, choose a country that you’ll be in the same or similar time zone and no one might notice your distance.
+If you already work online, you might even be able to talk with your employer about working remotely from another country or if you’d rather really make a quick escape, choose a country that you’ll be in the same or similar time zone and no one might notice your distance.

 If you don’t already work remotely, you’ll need to decide if you want to make the switch and start applying for remote jobs or if you have better-suited skills to work in-person.